RCN-ECS/rcn-ecs.github.io/2021_readings.md

 As always, a central goal of the RCN-ECS is to synthesize and integrate ideas about evolution in changing seas.
 Therefor the final week is for groups to gather together, synthesize previous discussions, and provide answers to the three questions.
 We encourage groups to generate bold and testable predictions and to distance themselves from simply summarizing past discussions.

+We are grateful to this year's planning committee ([Dr. Laetitia Wilkins](https://laetitia.schmid.se/), [Dr. Lisa Komoroske](https://lmkomoroske.com/), and [Dr. Molly Albecker](mollyalbecker.com)) as well as the broader RCN community for their efforts in generating  topics, discussion questions, and scientific papers.

+## Week 1 (Deadline for discussion January 29, 2021)
 ##### The date posted for each week below is the date we expect the discussion to be completed and summaries posted to the Slack channel.

-## Week 1 (Deadline for discussion January 29, 2021)

 ### Topic - Introduction to Evolutionary Applications & Conservation Genomics